RareDrops/user-time-react/README.md

 - Displays the current time and date based on the user's timezone.
 - Uses Day.js for date and time manipulation.

+### To Implement:
+- Media queries using tailwind/react
+- Micromodal

 ## Installation

 1. Clone the repository: